X recommended for student teachers

-X Free booklet: Sounds~Write's
+X Free booklet: Spelling

-'Spelling theory and a lexicon of English spellings'
+Theory and a Lexicon of English Spellings.

 ''An examination of how we use the term 'dyslexia' and its failings as a clinical diagnosis.
 Taking into account the latest research in cognitive science, genetics, and neuroscience, Elliott and Grigorenko outline a better way to describe the various types of reading difficulties and discuss empirically supported forms of intervention''